adity60/IoT-based-smart-attendance-system/README.md

-# IoT-based-smart-attendance-system
+# IoT-Based-Smart-Attendance-System-Using-ESP32
-Built a smart attendance system using ESP32,RFID,RTC and OLED Display.
-Integrated WiFi-based data storage and a web server for managemen
+"Developed a smart attendance system using ESP32, RFID, RTC, and OLED display, featuring Wi-Fi-enabled data logging and an integrated web server for remote monitoring and management."